johankraft/DevAlertDemoSTM32L475/README.md

 The default Dispatcher configuration will start Tracealyzer automatically for payloads ending with .psf, .psfs, .bin and .trc.

-You need a license to run Tracealyzer, but this is provided by your DevAlert evaluation account.
+You need a license to run Tracealyzer, which is provided by your DevAlert evaluation account.
+When starting Tracealyzer for the first time, you will see a Welcome screen with three big buttons.
-When asked to active Tracealyzer, start the license wizard and select "Percepio License Service".
-Then enter your DevAlert email and password.
+Select "Activate License", select "Percepio License Service" and enter your DevAlert credentials.
+Select "Rememer password" if you don't want to log in each time you start the tool.

 ### Viewing crash dumps with GDB/CrashDebug